 IMPROVE MATERNAL HEALTH

-Reduce by three quarters the maternal mortality ratio
+Reduce by three quarters, between 1990 and 2015, the maternal mortality ratio

-- Maternal mortality has nearly halved since 1990.
-An estimated 287,000 maternal deaths occurred in 2010 worldwide, a decline of 47 per cent from 1990.
+- The maternal mortality ratio dropped by 45 per cent between 1990 and 2013, from 380 to 210 deaths per 100,000 live births.
 All regions have made progress but accelerated interventions are required in order meet the target.

 - In Eastern Asia, Northern Africa and Southern Asia, maternal mortality has declined by around two-thirds.